ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

 ##Basic debugging strategies
-> as a real life example: let image we want to connect the a remote control to a TV
+> as a real life example: lets image we want to connect the a remote control to a TV

 - check if JS syntax is correct (*check the console tab in Web Dev Tools*)
 > the real life example: check if your remote has batteries